+Area I - Biblical Studies

+ICUI DI CF 702 Inductive Bible Study or Bible Book Study 3 NT 501 Pentecostal Explorations of the NT or Book Study in NT 3 OT 501 Pentecostal Explorations of the OT or Book Study in OT 3

+Area II - Historical and Theological Studies

+Five Elective Courses in the Area of Concentration 15 General Elective 3 Capstone 2 Ministry Practicum in the Area of Concentration 3 SA 802-805 Community of Faith and Ministry Development Group 4 SA 801 Pentecostal Foundations for Christian Ministry and Study 3 Area IV - Personal Formation for Ministry Area II Elective or Area II Interdisciplinary Course 3 TS 602 Pentecostal Spirituality-Theology II 3 TS 643 Theology of Wesleyan-Pentecostal Movement 3 HT 602 HIstorial Theology II or

-Area II - Historical and Theological Studies HT 602/TS 643 History and Theology of Wesleyan-Pentecostal Movement Area IV - Personal Formation for MinistrySA 801 Pentecostal Foundations for Christian Ministry and Study3SA 802-805 Community of Faith and Ministry Development Group4Ministry Practicum in the Area of Concentration 3Capstone2 General Elective Five Elective Courses in the Area of Concentration HS650 Church of God History and Polity (Area II) is required for students seeking credentialing or advancement in rank within the Church of God.
-The Ministry Practicum course and the five electives would constitute the total of 18 credit hours in the area of concentgration.
+HS650 Church of God History and Polity (Area II) is required for students seeking credentialing or advancement in rank within the Church of God.

+The Ministry Practicum course and the five electives would constitute the total of 18 credit hours in the area of concentration.
 If the practicum does not have a "care component", course SA806 Care Practicum (1 credit hour) must be completed.

+TYPICAL MACM PROGRAM SEQUENCE

+CF 702 Inductive Bible Study or Bible Book Study 3 HT 602 History Theology II or TS 643 Theology of the Wesleyan-Pentecostal Movement 3 NT 501 Pentecostal Explorations in the NT or Book Study in NT 3 OT 501 Pentecostal Explorations in the OT or Book Study in OT 3 SA 801 Pentecostal Foundations for Christian Ministry and Study 3 SA 802 Community of Faith and Ministry Development 1 SA 803 Community of Faith and Ministry Development 1 Courses in Concentration 9

-TYPICAL MACM PROGRAM SEQUENCE First Year CF 702 Inductive Bible Study or Bible Book Study Total Credit Hours First Year: 26 Second YearSA 804 Community of Faith and Ministry Development1SA 805 Community of Faith and Ministry Development1TS 602 Pentecostal Spirituality-Theology II3Area II Elective or Area II Interdisciplinary Course3Courses in Concentration6Elective6Capstone2 J-Term Course (January, June, or July) - Optional Total Credit Hours Second Year: 22
+SA 804 Community of Faith and Ministry Development 1 SA 805 Community of Faith and Ministry Development 1 TS 602 Pentecostal Spirituality-Theology II Area II Elective or Area II Interdisciplinary Course Courses s in Concentration 6 Elective e 6 Capstor ne 2 J-Term Course (January, June, or July) - Optional